 The first way to wear your scarf in an elegant way is very simple.
-Just hung your scarf around your neck with each end of the scarf flipped over the opposite shoulder.
+Just hang your scarf around your neck, with each end of the scarf flipped over the opposite shoulder.
 In some instances, only one end is flipped over the shoulder.
-The scarf should always look like you’ve carelessly thrown it over your shoulder as your run out of the house.
+The scarf should always look like you’ve carelessly thrown it over your shoulder as you run out of the house.
 Effortlessness is so very chic!

 Another way is to fold your scarf in half, holding the loop end in your left hand and the two loose ends in your right.
 Then, just slip your scarf over your head and thread the ends through the loop.